Louis Baylis (Maidenhead Advertiser) Charitable Trust

 What They Don't Fund

-While not explicitly stated, the trust does not make grants to individuals and focuses exclusively on organizational support within their geographic area.
+The trust does not make grants to individuals and focuses exclusively on organisational support within their geographic area.

 Helpful Hinchilla